DD2480-gr25/jabref/dd2480/README.md

 1. Set up a lookup table (HashMap?) that stores all special character codes and their base character counterparts
 2. Split the function into two methods; one for lower case letters and one for upper case, just like in RTFCharsTest (the unit test class).

+The first refactor was implemented.
+It decreased the CCN from 148 to 3, with the drawback of extra memory complexity and a more heavy instance construction of RTFChars.
+Furthermore, the implementation was not bulletproof as some RTFChar-tests fail after implementation.
+These need to be debugged if to be used in production.

 ### RisImporter::importDatabase
 There are many opportunities to split up the code into smaller functions.
 We would: